alex-cova/dooq/README.md

 # DynamoDSL

-A domain specific language for DynamoDB, it uses a table specification which is auto-generated by the annotation processor and is used to made read optimizations and validations at runtime, however it can be used without the schema definition.
+A domain specific language for DynamoDB, it uses a table specification which is auto-generated by the annotation processor and is used for read operations and validations at runtime, **however this DSL doesn't force you to work in a scheme-strict way it can be used without the schema definition or have multiple record types in the same table.**

 Inspired on JOOQ, running on top of the [DynamoDB low level API](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.LowLevelAPI.html)

 # The mapper

-Generates converter classes (Java 17) for POJOs/Recods at runtime, using ASM.
+Generates converter classes (Java 17) for POJOs/Records at runtime, using ASM.

 ## Features